Netcracker/KubeMarine/documentation/Installation.md

 ```

 **Note**: `registry.mirrors` and `registries.configs.tls` can't be used with `config_path` or `containerdRegistriesConfig`
 because it's restricted by containerd.
-In that case kubemarine fails with exception during enrichment.
+In that case, kubemarine fails with exception during enrichment.

 Although, `registry.mirrors` and `registries.configs` are deprecated, when the registry requires an authentication,
 it should be specified using `registries.configs.auth`, as in following example: